California Climate Disclosure Laws Updates from CARB

 GHG Emissions Data While some frameworks reference Scope 1–3 emissions, CARB notes that emissions data are not required in the initial SB 261 report to avoid duplication with SB 253.

-Exemptions Businesses regulated by the California Department of Insurance or engaged primarily in the business of insurance in any state are excluded from SB 261 reporting requirements.
+Exemptions Businesses regulated by the California Department of Insurance or engaged primarily in the business of insurance in any state are excluded from SB 261 reporting requirements, as well as not-for-profits and companies whose only exposure in California is teleworkers.

 What Does CARB’s Latest Guidance Clarify About California’s SB 253?